 Things to Do in Pokhara, Nepal

-Getting to Pokhara city is an experience in and of itself, especially via the eight-hour roller coaster bus-ride from the capital, as we did.
+Getting to Pokhara city is an experience in and of itself, especially via the eight-hour roller coaster bus ride from the capital, as we did.
 But all that is forgotten once you set your eyes on tranquil Phewa Lake and the snow-capped Himalayas in the background.

 Pokhara is most known for being the gateway to the Annapurna Himal trekking routes, however, it is also a popular place for yoga and meditation retreats, backpacker bars, and delicious local food.
-Even with so much to do, no one is ever in a rush, and the Nepali smile and frequent ‘Namaste’ greetings make travelers feel right at home.
+Even with so much to do, no one is ever in a rush, and the Nepali smile and frequent ‘Namaste’ greetings make travellers feel right at home.

 1. A Multi-Day Annapurna Hike